 Making a complaint about existing licensed premises

-If you wish to make a complaint in relation to a current licensed premises, please read the information on who to contact depending on the grounds for your complaint.
+Before you complain, read the information on who is best to contact based on the reason for your complaint.

 Licensing hearing panels and reviews